PhotonVision/photonvision-docs/source/docs/getting-started/installation/advanced-cmd.rst

 Advanced Command Line Usage
 ===========================
 This article will go over some advanced command line usage that will help you configure PhotonVision on a Linux coprocessor such as the Raspberry Pi.
-For ease of use, it is highly recommended to use the install script.
+For ease of use, it is highly recommended to use the :ref:`Pi image or install script <docs/getting-started/installation/coprocessor-image:Installing PhotonVision>`.

-.. todo: Add reference to install script documentation once that is done.

 Running a JAR File
 ------------------